angelobattaglia/win_config/README.md

 ```
 You can restart your computer for the changes to take effect

-## Make a local account

-Make a local account instead of using your MS one

 ## DDU: Display Driver Uninstaller

-Clean graphics driver installation, from wagnardsoft.com
+Clean graphics driver installation and uninstallation, from wagnardsoft.com

 ## Adding Git-Bash to the Windows Terminal